baoqger/chrisbao/source/_posts/golang-context-source-code.md

 }
 ```

 If the provided `key` parameter doesn't match the current context's key, then the parent context's `Value` method will be called.
-If still can't find the key, the parent context's will call its parent as well.
+If we still can't find the key, the parent context's will call its parent as well.
 The search will pass along the chain until the root node which will return `nil` as we mentioned above:

 ```golang
 func (*emptyCtx) Value(key interface{}) interface{} {